West Lampeter Township, Pennsylvania

-West Lampeter Township is a township in central Lancaster County, Pennsylvania, United States.
-The population was 17,365 at the 2020 census.
+West Lampeter Township is a township that is located in central Lancaster County, Pennsylvania, United States.
+The population was 17,365 at the time of the 2020 census.

 History

-The Johannes Harnish Farmstead, Christian and Emma Herr Farm, Hans Herr House, Lime Valley Covered Bridge, Neff's Mill Covered Bridge, Park Site, Rock Ford Plantation, and Weber-Weaver Farm are listed on the National Register of Historic Places.
+The Johannes Harnish Farmstead, Christian and Emma Herr Farm, Hans Herr House, Lime Valley Covered Bridge, Neff's Mill Covered Bridge, Park Site, Rock Ford Plantation, and Weber-Weaver Farm are all located in this township and are all listed on the National Register of Historic Places.

 Geography

-According to the United States Census Bureau, the township has a total area of 42.6 sqkm, all of it recorded as land.
+According to the United States Census Bureau, the township has a total area of 42.6 sqkm, all land.

 The Conestoga River forms part of the northern boundary of the township, and Pequea Creek forms the southern boundary.
 The township is bordered to the north by the city of Lancaster and contains the unincorporated communities of Lyndon, Mylin Corners, Lampeter, Lime Valley, and part of Willow Street.